friends-of-presta/security-advisories/_posts/2022-11-01-ndk_advanced_custom_fields.md

 severity: "critical (9.8)"
 ---

 In NdkAdvancedCustomizationFields module for PrestaShop before 4.1.7, an anonymous user can perform a SQL injection in affected versions.
-4.1.7 fixed vulnerabilities.
+4.1.7 fixed the vulnerability.

 ## Summary